MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 :::image type="content" source="media/copy-clone/copy-test-suite-conceptual.png" alt-text="Conceptual image, copy test suites.":::

-Note the following:
+> [!NOTE]

-- When you import (Web) or clone (TCM) a test suite to a new project, the new suite will contain copies of all test cases in the source suite.
-However, it won't retain any historical data like the previous test runs, related bugs, old results.
+> - When you import (Web) or clone (TCM) a test suite to a new project, the new suite contains copies of all test cases in the source suite.
+However, it doesn't retain any historical data like the previous test runs, related bugs, old results.
-- Shared steps referenced by the test cases are also cloned and created in the destination project.
+>- Shared steps referenced by the test cases are also cloned and created in the destination project.
-- You can't clone test cases from and to the same test plan, even into a different suite.
+>- You can't clone test cases from and to the same test plan, even into a different suite.
 To accomplish this scenario, you must first move the test cases to a different, temporary test plan.
 Then, use the temporary test plan as the source plan and clone the test cases back to the source test plan by putting the ID into the destination test plan place.
-Shared steps present in the test cases will also be duplicated in this process.
+Shared steps present in the test cases are also duplicated in this process.

 ::: moniker range=">= azure-devops-2020"

 You can use the user interface to import a test suite from one test plan, within the same or different project, to another test plan in the current project.
-This action essentially copies or clones the test suite, creating a new test suite and duplicating any sub-test suites.
-The test cases referenced by the test suites are not duplicated, but referenced by the cloned test suites.
+This action copies or clones the test suite, creating a new test suite and duplicating any subtest suites.
+The test cases referenced by the test suites don't duplicate, but get referenced by the cloned test suites.
 ::: moniker-end

 You can use [`tcm suites /list`](#list-test-suites) to list all test suites defined for a project.

 In order to use the same test cases in different suites and plans, copy and paste test cases using the **Grid** view.
-To learn more, see  (XLink to be provided)

 # [Browser](#tab/browser)